 Of the total 2,450 billion tonnes of carbon released since 1850 (Figure 6.2), North America is responsible for 27%, Europe 22%, China 11%, South and South-East Asia 9%, Russia and Central Asia 9%, East Asia (including Japan) 6%, Latin America 6%, MENA 6%, and Sub-Saharan Africa 4%.
-Figure 6.2 compares historical emissions with available
+Figure 6.2 compares historical emissions with available carbon budgets intended to limit climate change.
+According to the latest IPCC report, there are 300 billion tonnes of CO2 left to be emitted if we are to stay below 1.5°C (with an 83% confidence rating) and 900 billion tonnes of CO2 left to stay below 2°C (with the same level of confidence).
+At current global emissions rates, the 1.5°C budget will be depleted in six years and 2°C budget in 18 years.

 Interpretation: The graph shows historical emissions by region (left bar) and the remaining global carbon budget (center and right bars) to have 83% chances to stay under 1.5°C and 2°C, according to IPCC AR6 (2021).
 Regional emissions are net of carbon embedded in imports of goods and services from other regions.
 Sources and series: wir2022.wid.world/methodology and Chancel (2021).
-Historical data from the PRIMAP-hist dataset.
+Historical